 The 61st Cortaca Jug football game between Ithaca College and Cortland State University will be played on its biggest stage yet this fall — MetLife Stadium, the home of the National Football League’s New York Giants and New York Jets.
-To shine a light on this historic matchup, we plan to run a 10-part series in this space leading up to game day on Saturday, Nov.
-16. We’ll cover all things Cortaca — interviews with Cortaca Jug legends, plans for alumni gatherings around the nation, ways the game is being incorporated in academic programs and other topics.
+To shine a light on this historic matchup, we will run a 10-part series in this space leading up to game day on Saturday, Nov.
+16 at 1 p.m.
+We’ll cover all things Cortaca — interviews with Cortaca Jug legends, plans for alumni gatherings around the nation, ways the game is being incorporated in academic programs and other topics.
 In this first installment, Susan Bassett ’79, director of Intercollegiate Athletics and Recreational Sports and chair of the IC 2019 Cortaca Jug Steering Committee, answers questions about this year’s game and how IC is taking advantage of its elevated profile.

 Q: Why is IC moving the 2019 Cortaca Jug game from campus to New Jersey?

 This year marks the 150th season of collegiate football.
 Many celebrations are planned, and the nonprofit National Football Foundation (NFF) invited us to host the 2019 Cortaca Jug game at MetLife Stadium as part of this anniversary celebration.